Non-Academic Entry Requirements for Teacher Entry

-Once you have submitted your QTAC application, and have applied to initial teacher education courses, you will be provided with log-in instructions to complete the online questionnaire.
+Once you have submitted your QTAC application for an initial teacher education course, you will be emailed the instructions on how to access and complete the online questionnaire.

-Note: If you are applying to more than one initial teacher education course through QTAC, you only complete the online questionnaire once.
+Note: If you are applying to more than one initial teacher education course through QTAC, you will only need to complete the online questionnaire once.

-So, while you can’t ‘fail’, it is possible that your responses show that the teaching profession may not be best suited to you right now.
+Your answers are a reflection of the personal attributes that indicate how suitable you might be for teaching.
+So, while you can’t ‘fail’, it is possible that your responses may show that the teaching profession may not be best suited to you right now.